-Making a cash offer on a home is the cleanest, most attractive offer possible and benefits both the buyer and the seller.
+But "Making a cash offer on a home is the cleanest, most attractive offer possible and benefits both the buyer and the seller," explains Brian Gubernick, our chief real estate officer.
 Here's why:

-Cash offers have less risk
+Cash offers are less risky

 Cash offers close faster

-Cash offers can save you money
+Cash offers give you negotiating power

 Where to get your cash